Grammar Girl Quick and Dirty Tips for Better Writing

 1022.
 This week, we look at election terms like “president-elect” and “lame duck” and how they're used during a U.S. presidential transition.
 Then, I dig into my favorite kind of hot grammar news: people in Germany are angry about apostrophes!

-The "election words" segment is by by Karen Lunde Hertzberg, a former Quick and Dirty Tips editor who has crafted hundreds of articles on the art of writing well.
+The "election words" segment is by Karen Lunde Hertzberg, a former Quick and Dirty Tips editor who has crafted hundreds of articles on the art of writing well.
 She was an online education pioneer, founding one of the first online writing workshops.
 These days, she provides writing tips and writing coach services at HelpMeWriteBetter.com.

 🔗 Share your familect recording in a WhatsApp chat.